kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-visibility-and-authorization.md

 ## Prerequisites
 * You need to enable the [multi-cluster feature](../../../multicluster-management/).
 * You need to have a workspace and an account that has the permission to create workspaces, such as `ws-manager`.
-For more information, see [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project/).
+For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).

 ## Set Cluster Visibility